Valbou/vtaskr-backend/docs/about.md

 And it's a good opportunity to make it open source.

 I aim to keep this project stable and reactive to stay efficient in use.
-The backend part is not just a REST API, it's the core.
-It can be used via API, CLI, Email etc...
+The backend part is not just a REST API, it's the core providing services.
+It can be used via API, CLI, Email, Telegram etc...

 ## Maintainers